AidenNelsonsPortfolio/ShortestPathProject/README.txt

 either DAG Shortest Path, Dijkstra's, and Bellman-Ford (in that order)

 Then, it will display the shortest path to that node and the distance to it.

+The path will display as Node1 -> Node2 -> ... and then the total path weight.

 -----------------------------------------------------------------